Nuntis-Spayz/Send-To-Saber/Open-Saber-Sound-Toolkit/README.md

 amount of time 15—20 minutes so do not run it until you are prepared to let the saber and computer do their work for this amount of time.

-The three other Mongo1_<something> folders contain sample open-source sound fonts Mongo1_Barbarian sounds are already converted into the correct RAW sound format — again run the sendtosaber-all-raw and it will erase all the sounds and upload this set (again it is not fast).

-The Dragon and Galaxy Blade folders contain WAV files — ie. not in the correct RAW sound format - but with the correct file names.
+The other MongoX_<something> folders contain sample open-source sound fonts.

 Running the command sox-convert-toRAW command
   - Windows : "sox-convert-toRAW.cmd"
   - MAC OS  : "sox-convert-toRAW-macos.command"

-will convert the WAV files into the correct RAW format then once more you can run the sendtosaber-all-raw to upload them to the saber.
+will convert all the WAV files in that directory into the correct RAW format then you can run the sendtosaber-all-raw to upload them to the saber.

+The latest firmwares allow you to use any filenames you want for the files, but you must then tell the saber which type of sound uses which filenames.

+ie. You must send a list of filesnames for each type of sound.

+In each of the Mong1_<something> folders there is also a switchtoXXXXSounds command that sends to the saber the lists of which files are used for each type of sound.

+Sending lists of filenames means you can have any (up to 25) files for each sound type (including on, off and hum).

+Also, because you cansend any filenames to the saber, if you remove the erase-all command from the send to saber upload script the saber can have multiple sets of sounds in the saber -- and using only the switchtoXXXSounds script can switch between which soudns are actually active.

 So to upload your own sound font create a folder in the "Open-Saber-Sound-Toolkit" folder, copy the two CMD (Windows) or COMMAND (MAC-OS) files (from one of the example sound font folders) into your new sound font folder so you can run them there.

-Then create the correct sound files with the EXACT same sound names as in the original and examples - run the converter and/or the uploader

-You Must have a sound file for EVERY single sound required - if you omit one the saber will play blank sounds occassionally.
+If the file names are not the standard ones create a switchTO script to set your custom filenames.

-Length of sound files - the length of the sund files does not matter - but short swing sounds will result in multiple swing sounds being played one after another (which may be noticable).
+Length of sound files - the length of the sOund files does not matter - but short swing sounds will result in multiple swing sounds being played one after another (which may be noticable).
 Long power-on and power-off sounds play, but the sound does not match the length of the